sagemath/sage-archive-2023-02-01/src/doc/en/bordeaux_2008/elliptic_curves.rst

 at a good ordinary prime :math:`p` is the determinant of the global :math:`p`-adic height pairing matrix on the Mordell-Weil group :math:`E(\QQ)`.
-(This has nothing to do with local or archimedean heights.)
+(This has nothing to do with local or Archimedean heights.)
 This is the analogue of the regulator in the Mazur-Tate-Teitelbaum :math:`p`-adic analogue of the Birch and Swinnerton-Dyer conjecture.